Logging

 - Channel:

-- Main Process Handler: In
+'log' - Main Process Handler: In

-:ipcMain.on('log', (event, data: TransformableInfo & LogEntry) => { data[SPLAT] = data.splat; // Restore splat for Winston formatting delete data.splat; logger.write(data); // Write the LogEntry from renderer to Winston });
+src/main/logging/logger.ts:ipcMain.on('log', (event, data: TransformableInfo & LogEntry) => { data[SPLAT] = data.splat; // Restore splat for Winston formatting delete data.splat; logger.write(data); // Write the LogEntry from renderer to Winston });This handler receives

-objects from any renderer process and writes them to the main process’s Winston logger.
+LogEntryobjects from any renderer process and writes them to the main process’s Winston logger.
 This ensures that renderer logs are also captured in the central log file and, during development, appear in the main process console output if its level is appropriate.

-Log Structure (LogEntry
+Log Structure (LogEntry)

-Defined in src/shim/logger.ts
+Defined in src/shim/logger.ts:

 export type LogLevel = 'info' | 'debug' | 'warn' | 'error';